BroseleyCameraClub/BroseleyCameraClub.github.io/_posts/2020-11-30-November_Newsletter.markdown

 layout: post
 title:  november meeting news
 date: 2020-11-30 19:00:00
-description: news from our September 2020 Meeting.
+description: news from our November 2020 Meeting.
 ---

 The months Focus Point was *'Oil &amp; Water'*.
 The presentation we looked at covered the basics of how to get going.
 Covering some very basic equipment, and some basic to more extensive set ups.